How We Score Safety

 How we know it works

-All scoring and calibration is performed by the reproducible pipeline
+All scoring, calibration, and out-of-time validation is performed by the reproducible pipeline

 fred_postgres_v4.py.